Discover the best things to do in Naxos Island, Greece. Includes where to stay in Naxos, best beaches and more!

 Located near the village of Sangri, it doesn't take long to visit, but you'll enjoy the setting as well as the photo opportunity.

-Naxos has dozens of beaches to choose from, including organised beaches with beds and umbrellas as well as unorganised ones where you will need to take along everything you need for the day.
+Naxos has dozens of beaches to choose from, including organised beaches with beach-bars, sun-beds and umbrellas as well as unorganised ones where you will need to take along everything you need for the day.

 I normally make it a mission to visit at least one beach a day when on vacation in Greece.
-Even if you do the same with the best beaches in Naxos listed here, you'll have your work cut out on your holidays!
+Even if you do the same with the best beaches in Naxos listed here, you'll have your work cut out on your holidays fitting them all in!

 Best Beaches in Naxos